AsmodeusBrooding/Aardwolf/README.md

 - [x] Fix drawing of timers when window is vertically aligned

+- [ ] Add icon for NO FORGE, when forge is on cooldown, so you can tell your friends "sorry, i can't forge for XX more minutes"

 - [ ] On login, reconnect, etc, type aflags to check for perm sanc and other effects.
 Check saf sanc and aflags?

 - [ ] Get Boots of Speed working, here are the strings: